 SkunkMaster Posted April 17 Share Posted April 17 I'd argue the game has been made easier.
 With the removal of death on diseases, like slimelung (which used to kill the dupe after 10 cycles, if you did not treat them) and adding geysers for almost every single resource.
 They then Released Spaced Out - but with bionics dlc you never have to leave the planet becase you can just make the data disks on surface with the super computer.
 Not to talk about bionic dupes which don't need food and have a build in oxygen tank.
 Their meager 200w drain on normal is a complete joke, even 400w (on highest difficulty) is to low imo.
 I'd argue the game has been made much easier with time, and even putting settings on max difficulty won't change much.
 I play on Ceres, everything on max difficulty, i print a dupe every time possible for the first 100 cycles and the game still feels easy.
 Bionics dlc turned of cause that stuff is just busted OP...
 I kinda miss the diseases that had a death counter attached to them, i wish we had a setting to enable lethal diseases.
 Link to comment https://forums.kleientertainment.com/forums/topic/169824-evolution-of-the-game-difficulty-and-design/#findComment-1863025 Share on other sites More sharing options...

-hydragyro Posted Saturday at 02:17 PM Share Posted Saturday at 02:17 PM It's definitely easy to talk about these things.
+hydragyro Posted April 18 Share Posted April 18 It's definitely easy to talk about these things.
 The challenge is... actually doing it.
 Let's see your base, where you implemented everything you've talked about.
 You know, food from wild plants and critters, oxygen exclusively from wild trees via ethanol and petroleum generators, nothing coming from geysers, never leaving the starting biome - on the highest difficulty settings, of course.
 Oh, and be sure to let it run for a few hundred cycles or so to show it's sustainable.
 It's all very possible in theory, let's see it in practice.
 Should be easy, right?
 On 2/16/2026 at 5:08 AM, Neishahunter said: Now, in 2026, I am back in the game and I am really perplexed how the game feels.
 It is incredibly EASY: the stress has become a non issue, making the 3 main rooms (Latrine/Washroom, Barracks/Bedroom and Mess/Great/Banquet room make you immune to stress in less than 5 cycles.
 The early food limitation is inexistant, with all the critter available, ranching has never been easier , and the pip dirt generation and planting of wild plants even make the exploration of the asteroid almost pointless.
 With wild trees giving free wood leading to free biodisel with ethanol generator and so free polluted water with petrolum generator, you get enough oxygen for your duplicant via filtering this polluted water and electrolizing the now clean water: you therefore don't even need to leave your starting biome to look for a geyser to oxygenate your base.
 The survival aspect of the game has become insignificant.
 Link to comment https://forums.kleientertainment.com/forums/topic/169824-evolution-of-the-game-difficulty-and-design/#findComment-1863120 Share on other sites More sharing options...

 Recommended Posts